jorgenschaefer/elpy/docs/ide.rst

-   By default, python buffers are all attached to a same python shell (that lies in the `*Python*` buffer), meaning that all buffers and code fragments will be executed in this shell.
+   By default, python buffers are all attached to a same python shell (that lies in the `*Python*` buffer), meaning that all buffers and code fragments will be send to this shell.
    `elpy-shell-toggle-dedicated-shell` attaches a dedicated python shell (not shared with the other python buffers) to the current python buffer.
-   To make this the default behavior (like the deprecated option `elpy-dedicated-shells` did), you can use the following snippet:
+   To make this the default behavior (like the deprecated option `elpy-dedicated-shells` did), use the following snippet:

 .. code-block:: lisp